dprzewlocka/XOH22-SiamTrack/README.md

 #### Step 3 (just for your consideration):
 If you want to test other video sequences, as pointed out in What next section of notebook, you can use the Python project to generate needed initialization parameters.
 You need to run demo.py script, with the chosen sequence: in the SiamTrack class definition, during initialization of the tracker, several npy files are saved.
 You need to use them, instead of the attached for Crossing sequence files (you will need to update the paths in Pynq driver and/or the code for option 1).

 The Python projects contains also the whole tracker code.
-It must be noted that the code for SiameseTracker is based on https://github.com/huanglianghua/siamfc-pytorch implementation.
+It must be noted that the code for Siamese Tracker is based on https://github.com/huanglianghua/siamfc-pytorch implementation.